 Sustainability & Service Learning

-St. Paul's prides itself on being a familial eductional community with a dedication toward integrating service and sustainabilty education.
+St. Paul's prides itself on being a familial educational community with a dedication toward integrating service and sustainability education.

 Service learning and sustainability education work hand in hand as vital components of our educational philosophy.
 Experiential learning opportunities focus on dedication toward helping others through service learning, as well as an emphasis on our students’ understanding of the need for environmental, economic, and cultural sustainability in our school, neighborhood, city, state, national and even international communities.